Skip to main content

 Exam timetable

-Ensure that you familiarise yourself with your personal exam timetable.
-More details are available here.
+Ensure that you familiarise yourself with your personal exam timetable which is available on RISIS.
+Exam period dates.

 Location of exams

 Make sure you familiarise yourself with the location of your exam.
-Written papers will be held at the venue shown on your personal timetable, published on the RISIS portal.
+Written papers will be held at the venue shown on your personal timetable on RISIS.
 If you are unfamiliar with the campus, make sure you arrive early to give yourself plenty of time to find the venue.
-More details are available here.

 Know what is and isn’t allowed